Logic and Computation through the Lens of Semirings: Introduction

 Semiring semantics has also been defined for first-order logic \cite{abs-1712-01980,Tannen17}.
-In this context, it has particularly been explored via key themes in classical finite model theory, including Ehrenfeucht--Fra\"{i}ss\'{e} games, locality, 0-1 laws, and definability up to isomorphisms \cite{BiziereGN23,BrinkeGM24,GradelHNW22, GradelM21}.
+In this context, it has particularly been explored via key themes in classical finite model theory, including Ehrenfeucht--Fra\"{i}ss\'{e} games, locality, 0-1 laws, and definability up to isomorphisms \cite{BiziereGN23,BrinkeGM24,GradelHNW22,GradelM21}.
 Recently, semiring semantics has been further extended to more expressive logical languages such as fixed-point logic \cite{DannertGNT21} and team-based logics \cite{BarlagHKPV23}.
-It is worth noting that the logics in these works differ from the logics studied in the context of weighted machines and logics \cite{KOSTO,badia}.
-In fact, a natural computation model for our purposes is a generalization of the BSS-machine that we define in this article.
-The inputs of such a machine are finite sequences of the elements of the semiring $K$ whereas the weighted machines operate with classical Boolean inputs.

-\ourpar{Contributions} In order to characterize the complexity of model checking, we generalize the well-known BSS-machines~\cite{BSSbook} to arbitrary semirings.
-We also give a logical characterisation of (non-uniform) $\FACO$ by an extension of first-order logic that is true for any semiring~$K$ that is commutative and positive.
+It is worth noting that the logics in these works differ from the logics that have been defined and studied in the context of weighted automata and Turing machines \cite{KOSTO,badia}.
+In fact, a natural computation model for our purposes is not a weighted TM but a generalization of the Blum-Shub-Smale machine (BSS machine) that we define in this article.
+The inputs of such a machine are finite sequences of the elements of the semiring $K$ whereas the weighted machines operate with classical Boolean inputs. \ourpar{Contributions} In this paper, we take the first steps towards connecting logics in the semiring semantics with computations defined over semirings.
+As mentioned above, the extensively studied framework of weighted machines and logics is not applicable to our context.
+We consider novel extensions of first-order logic by so-called formula inequalities and built-in $K$-relations in the semiring semantics.
+The former extension turns out to be an essential feature of the logics to be able to characterize non-trivial computations.
+In order to characterize the complexity of these logics, we generalize the well-known BSS machines~\cite{BSSbook} to arbitrary semirings.
+We also define another polynomially equivalent machine model, the $K$-Turing machine, which facilitates the proofs and may be of independent interest.
+In the second part of the article, we consider arithmetic circuits over a semiring $K$ and give a logical characterisation of the function class (non-uniform) $\FACO$ by an extension of first-order logic that is true for any semiring~$K$ that is commutative and positive.